H-Asatryan/ride-hailing-route-planning/README.md

-# Comparative Analysis of Bus and Ridepooling Services in Wuppertal
+-# Comparative Analysis of Bus and Ridepooling Services in Wuppertal +---
++title: “Comparative Analysis of Bus and Ridepooling Services in Wuppertal” +---

 *The purpose of this repository is to partially archive the program code related to the project ''Dynamical Route Planning for On-Demand Ride-Hailing Services'' (subproject of Bergisch Smart Mobility, 2019-2022).*